OrHy3/libgsbus/README.md

 }
 ```
 This last program lists the already registered shortcuts, opens a configuration window, runs a loop printing every shortcut event (and prints the timestamp for pressed keys only) and quits when a shortcut gets changed.
+Even without a preferred trigger, every shortcut needs to be rebinded at program start, with identical name and description.
 ```c
 #include <stdio.h>
 #include <stdint.h>